jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 **RR: And what do you have planned for the rest of the year?**

 Tim: A whole lot of shows and hoping to find time to get back into the studio in-between!
 Really looking forward to my US tour at the end of June.
-Sonar before that also which I’m really looking forward to.
 Then I’m really happy to be going back to [Burning Man](https://www.facebook.com/burningman/) again this year!
 So will be playing a couple of sets there; not too many, as I prefer to enjoy the experience for what it is, rather than be playing all the time.
 <br><br>

 **RR: Final question.
 We hear you like to travel and pick up different instruments from around the world - what has been your best find?
 Will you be taking home a didgeridoo?**